moshenskyDV/CF7-spreadsheets/CF7-spreadsheets/readme.txt

 = Infinite wheel on mail send =

 Probably, you not enable “Sheets API” on Google developers console.
 [Follow this link](https://console.developers.google.com/apis/api/sheets.googleapis.com/), and click “Enable”.
+Or you didn't grant writable access to your service account.

 = Mail successfully send, but I don't see result on google table... =